 “Tell them what you’re going to tell them.
 Then, tell them.
 Then, tell them what you told them.”

 This is a great sequence to remember when teaching new information: by priming people for what they are about to learn, they will be better prepared to absorb the new concepts.
-By reiterating what the key points of a topic are, you will help learners to remember their understanding of the topic.
+By reiterating what the key In cryptography, a piece of data which gives you the capability to encrypt or decrypt a message. points of a topic are, you will help learners to remember their understanding of the topic.
 Contrast this with just saying something critical (like, “Don’t share your private key”) once in passing, and never returning to that critical point.
 The learner will likely forget the key point!

 Unlike coding, where Don't Repeat Yourself is a common refrain, in teaching, repetition is encouraged.
 Repeat key points for the benefit of the learners.
 Repetition helps with retention.